 Students may participate in various university and community extracurricular activities such as sports, choruses, or orchestras, etc.

 In the first weeks of the program students will travel with the director to several cities chosen to illustrate important aspects of the political, economic, and cultural development of German-speaking Europe.
 This travel is an essential part of German 457: German Culture and Literature.

 Three orientation sessions in the fall prior to departure help to prepare students for their experience at a German university.
-Previous study group participants and one or more native German students in residence at Colgate will serve as resource persons for the new study group.
+Previous study group participants and native German students in residence at Colgate will serve as resource persons for the new study group.

-For details of student expenses on this study group, please see student cost estimate sheet.
+For details of student expenses on this study group, please see Student Cost Estimate Sheets

 Calendar and Deadlines